unproductive-labs/isekai-world-state/players/3260549d/character.md

 - Ventured deeper into the forest following a mysterious glowing trail
 - Pushed forward with determination, discovering a hidden grove
 - **DRANK FROM THE STARLIGHT POOL** - gained cosmic powers
+- Used Starlight Vision to discover an ancient skeleton hidden in the grove
+- **PERFORMED RESURRECTION** - brought back a spectral mage using cosmic energy